 2001 - 2006: Consultant, Yoga and Yoga Therapy in medical based community programs,

 1992 - 1996: Yoga and Personal Growth Program Director.
 Kripalu Center for Yoga and Health, Lenox, MA.

-Senior staff, Kripalu Center for Yoga and Health, Lenox, MA.
-Residential immersion and study with many visiting teachers provided a broad perspective of body/mind/spirit integration through spiritual practices, alternative healthcare and lifestyle.
+1976 – 1995: Senior staff, Kripalu Center for Yoga and Health, Lenox, MA.
+Residential immersion and study with many visiting teachers provided broad, experiential body/mind spiritual practices, an alternative healthcare, and preventive lifestyle.

 Hundreds of practitioners have been my great teachers.
 I have 42 years of experience exploring gentle yoga to give your body the energy and support you need to fulfill the many tasks and journeys of a lifetime.
 My specialized teachings have included adapting yoga for elders and seniors in private residential communities.